patch testing on wrist

 Testing Multiple Products Safely

-For comprehensive routine overhauls, consider this timeline:
+For a full routine overhaul, consider this timeline:

-• Week 3: Introduce new treatment product
+• Week 3: Introduce a new serum or targeted product

-• Week 4: Add any additional products
+• Week 4: Add any remaining products

 Seasonal Considerations